rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 ## Concise Control Flow with if let and let else

-The `if let` syntax lets you combine `if` and `let` into a less verbose way to handle values that match one pattern while ignoring the rest.
+The `if let` syntax lets you combine `if` and `let` into a less verbose way to владение values that match one pattern while ignoring the rest.
 Consider the program in Listing 6-6 that matches on an `Option<u8>` value in the `config_max` variable but only wants to execute code if the value is the `Some` variant.